-In this Annual Report on Form 20-F, references to "U.S." or "United States" are to the United States of America, its territories and possessions.
-References to "\$", "dollar" or "U.S. dollar" are to the legal currency of the United States of America; references to "NIS" or "Israeli Shekel" are to the legal currency of Israel; references to "Euro" are to the legal currency of the European Union; and references to "SEK" or "Swedish Krona" are to the legal currency of Sweden.
+In this Annual Report on Form 20-F, references to "U.S." or "United States" are to the United States of America, its territories and possessions; and references to "Israel" are to the State of Israel.
+References to "\$", "dollar" or "U.S. dollar" are to the legal currency of the United States of America; references to "NIS" or "Israeli shekel" are to the legal currency of Israel; references to "Euro" are to the legal currency of the European Union; and references to "Swedish Krona" are to the legal currency of the Kingdom of Sweden.
+Our financial statements are presented in U.S. dollars and are prepared in conformity with accounting principles generally accepted in the United States of America, or U.S. GAAP.